 His songs have been featured twice by Cutting Edge Composers, a concert series featured at the New York Musical Theatre Festival (NYMF).
 His musicals have been produced as readings, full productions, and workshopped by Montgomery Bell Academy and Skyline Theatre.

-A member of the BMI Lehman Engel Advanced Workshop, his current projects include lyrics for A Thousand Faces (with composer Rachel DeVore Fogarty and book writer Eric Lane), a musical about silent film star Lon Chaney; The New Mrs. Nugent, a musical that tells the true story of Bernie Tiede.
+A member of the BMI Lehman Engel Advanced Workshop, his current projects include lyrics for A Thousand Faces (with composer Rachel DeVore Fogarty and book writer Eric Lane), a musical about silent film star Lon Chaney; Southern Harmony, a musical that tells the true story of Bernie Tiede.

 Sam Scalamoni Director